 Another image passed in front of his eyes, the girl waiting for this man just as he had seen her waiting for evil spirit lying powerless in her bed.

-The waiting was worst.
+The waiting was worse.
 You lie in your bed powerless.
 He had threatened you of terrible consequences if you scream.

 And this was your uncle.
-In whose arms she had lived your childhood.
+In whose arms you had lived your childhood.
 Once a source of comfort.
-He was still. the same person in daytime.
+He was still the same person in the day time.
 How were you to accept the idea of him acting in this ugly fashion at that particular time of the day?

-Even as the uncle tried to wrestle himself free, the priest in one sudden moment put his two fingers through later’s eyes and broke through the eyeballs.
+Even as the uncle tried to wrestle himself free, the priest in one sudden moment put his two fingers through the other’s eyes and broke through the eyeballs.

 The uncle screamed.
 And everything went still in the room except for his screams.
 The parents were too shocked to move or say anything.
 The priest had done all he had to do.
 The uncle was screaming and could do nothing.
 The priest looked at the girl to know what she was thinking.

 And now that you remember everything you just want vengeance.
-You want that uncle of yours to suffer. but all this is so tiring.
-You do not want to live anymore, even for vengeance.
+You want that uncle of yours to suffer.
+All this is so tiring.
+Perhaps you do not want to live anymore, even for vengeance.
 Vengeance could be good.
-But at the moment, every part of your body hurts.
-Already your legs are shaking off that weakness you have adopted yourself to.
+But for the day, every part of your body hurts.
+Already your legs are shaking of that weakness you have adopted yourself to.

 The girl didn’t react.
 John wasn’t sure she was listening to him at all.